Was this page helpful?

 editorLayout describes the hierarchical organization of fields and groups.
 Groups are containers of fields or nested groups.

 Items in editorLayout are of two types: group items or field items.
 These can, respecting some constraints, be positioned in the layout as needed.
-When it's present, editorLayout redefines the order in which fields are rendered by Compose.
+When it's present, editorLayout redefines the order in which fields are rendered in the entry editor.
 Leaf field items are displayed in the order they appear in the hierarchy.

 Fields that are not assigned to a group will be automatically added to the first group defined in editorLayout.